How Do I Set Up a Preferred or Chosen Name?

 No. An approved preferred/chosen name does not change your legal name.

-What can students do if their preferred/chosen name is not being used properly?
+What can students and/or employees do if their preferred/chosen name is not being used properly?

 Make sure to be familiar with instances where chosen/preferred names can and cannot be used at Sierra College.

 Students might still see their legal name, rather than preferred/chosen name, in some online systems and communications.
-This is due to the complexity of Sierra’s information systems and the inability of some systems to share information.
+This is due to the complexity of Sierra College’s information systems and the inability of some systems to share information.

 What impact can a preferred/chosen name have after graduation?